Skip to main content

 What This Bill Does

-It authorizes parole or probation officers to restrict an offender's use of a post office box or any electronic media that allows Internet access.
-It allows the Board of Pardons and Paroles or a court to require sex offender treatment as a condition of release, including periodic polygraph examinations.
-It makes violations of these restrictions or treatment requirements a Class C felony, and it lets the board adopt rules to implement the treatment provisions.
+The bill adds rules that allow a parole or probation officer to prohibit a sex offender who offended against a child from using a post office box or any electronic media with internet access.
+It also allows a court or the Board to require sex offender treatment as a condition of release, including periodic polygraph exams.
+Violating these restrictions or treatment requirements would be a Class C felony, and non-indigent offenders would have to pay treatment and polygraph costs; the Board may adopt rules to implement these provisions.
 The act becomes effective October 1, 2026.

 Who It Affects

-• Adult sex offenders convicted of a sex offense involving a child — may be restricted from using a post office box or electronic media and may be ordered to participate in sex offender treatment (including polygraphs); noncompliance or failure to participate could result in a Class C felony and costs for treatment/polygraphs may be assessed.
+• Adult sex offenders convicted of a sex offense involving a child, who may be restricted from using a PO box or internet-enabled devices and may be ordered to treatment including polygraphs

 Key Provisions